Degree Concentration : Interfaith

 A religiously pluralistic society needs leaders committed to respectful and collaborative engagement with diverse faith traditions.

-This concentration will provide students with opportunities for focused study of a non-Christian religious or spiritual tradition and the development of the necessary leadership skills for fostering interfaith understanding and cooperation.
+In collaboration with the Department for the Study of Religions this concentration will provide students with opportunities for focused study of a non-Christian religious or spiritual tradition and the development of the necessary leadership skills for fostering interfaith understanding and cooperation.

 Requirements